CT-Data-Collaborative/ctdata-sots-search/README.md

 ## Local deployment

-1. Bring up a database for loading data into

-`docker-compose -f dev.yml up -d db`
+1. Bring up a database for loading data: `docker-compose -f dev.yml up -d db`

 2. Use the [ctdata-sots-cli](https://github.com/CT-Data-Collaborative/ctdata-sots-cli) to build the database tables and populate with the updated data.

-3. Bring up the entire application stack

-`docker-compose -f dev.yml up -d`
+3. Bring up the entire application stack: `docker-compose -f dev.yml up -d`

 ## Production deployment